Somewhat Resilient

 AI Resilience Report forHelpers--Production Workers

-Helpers--Production Workers are less resilient to AI impacts than most occupations, according to our analysis of 7 sources.
+Helpers--Production Workers are somewhat less resilient to AI impacts than most occupations, according to our analysis of 7 sources.

 Read full analysis